devgateway/ansible-role-pacemaker/README.md

 * `resources`: a dictionary of primitive resources, identical to `pacemaker_simple_resources` described above.

+#### `pacemaker_resource_groups`

+A dictionary of resource groups.
+Values are lists of primitive resources.
+Please note, that although group members are created in order, they cannot be reordered later.

 #### `pacemaker_constraints`

 A list of dictionaries defining resource constraints.
 The following members are required, the rest